Queen Letizia of Spain: Titles and styles

 Upon marrying Felipe, Letizia was styled "Her Royal Highness The Princess of Asturias", as consort of the Prince of Asturias, heir to the Spanish Crown.
 Likewise, Letizia had the right to use the other titles that belonged to Felipe as heir (these were those of Princess of Girona, Princess of Viana, Duchess of Montblanc, Countess of Cervera, and Lady of Balaguer).

 After the accession of Felipe to the Spanish throne, Letizia became queen consort and was styled as "Her Majesty The Queen".
-In private conversations, the most correct thing is to address her initially as "Your Majesty" (Majestad) and, later, as "Madam" (Señora), but never as "You" (Tú or Usted).
+In private conversations, the correct etiquette is to address her initially as "Your Majesty" (Majestad) and thereafter as "Madam" (Señora), but never as "You" (Tú or Usted).

 Honours

 On 21 May 2004, the day before her marriage to Felipe, Letizia was appointed a Dame Grand Cross of the Royal and Distinguished Order of Charles III.
 Since then, Letizia has received different appointments and decorations by foreign states and other Spanish honours.